chrisj42/CharacterReplacer/README.md

 ## Troubleshooting

 **Did you remember to save your unreal assets before packaging?** If not, go to File -> Save All.
 And try again.
 Trust me, I've forgotten *so many times.* It causes the *dumbest* bugs.

+### Problems with the Textures not showing up

+I don't have a whole lot to say about this, however I did find that when I later tried to make an avatar for somebody, for SOME REASON The new materials I created for them in unreal just didn't work in game.
+It would show us untextured.
+However using a texture from one of my initial models when I first made the mod worked, when I copied it and changed out all of the textures.
+So...
+I haven't figured that one out.
+But if you do also run into issues of the textures not showing, try creating a material instance, And select one of the materials in the character replacer mod files as the parent, or alternatively, just copy the material and then insert your textures.
+Hopefully that works!

 ### Problems with the Model behaving in game